 All incidents related to violations of academic integrity are required to be reported to the Vice President for Academic Affairs and multiple violations of academic integrity will result in further disciplinary measures which could lead to dismissal from the University.
+Students who have a recorded academic integrity violation during the semester will be ineligible for recognition on the Dean's, Provost's, or President's lists.
+Students who have more than one recorded academic integrity violation during the course of their study at ETBU will be ineligible to receive graduation honors.
 Conflicts involving matters of academic discipline will follow the academic appeals procedure described in the Student Handbook.